behzadrigi/genlayer-multi-source-evidence-validator/CONTRACTS.md

 ### Security
 - Does NOT trust caller-supplied JSON
 - Reads score data directly from ConfidenceScorer on-chain using gl.get_contract_at()
+- Reads agent from the on-chain score record, never from caller
+- Each score_id can only be applied once via applied_scores map

 ---

 ## Contract Chaining

-The v2 architecture uses on-chain chaining:
+The v4 architecture uses on-chain chaining:

 ```
-SourceNormalizer → MultiSourceVerifier → ConfidenceScorer → ReputationGuardian
+SourceNormalizer -> MultiSourceVerifier -> ConfidenceScorer -> ReputationGuardian
 ```

 - ConfidenceScorer holds MultiSourceVerifier address
 - ReputationGuardian holds ConfidenceScorer address
 - Each downstream contract reads from upstream using gl.get_contract_at(Address(...)).view().get_..._data()
+- The agent is propagated from the verification record through the entire chain

-This prevents fabrication of approved scores and ensures every reputation change is backed by a verified evidence record.
+This prevents fabrication of approved scores, agent spoofing, and double-application.